-- (a)Density/Number of Sites / Units RV parks and campgrounds located within zoned districts of the County shall meet the applicable density requirements in the Zoning Ordinance.
-RV parks and campgrounds located in unzoned districts shall meet the following requirements in regards to number of site/units: - 1.
-The maximum number of sites/units for RV parks and campgrounds shall be 15 sites/units per acre in order to allow for adequate site/unit size and spacing. - 2.
-The applicant shall provide proof that electricity, water, sewer and fire protection, if available, are provided, either with onsite facilities or from a public provider, and are sufficient for the proposed development. - (b) Access RV parks and campgrounds shall have direct access to a paved County, City, State or Federal highway or roadway.
+- (a)Density/Units Apartments, condominiums and townhomes located within zoned districts of the County shall meet the applicable density requirements of the Zoning Ordinance.
+Apartments, condominiums, and townhomes located in unzoned districts shall meet the following requirements in regards to number of units: - 1.
+The maximum number of units for apartments, condominiums and townhomes shall be twelve (12) units per acre in order to allow for adequate unit size, access, open space, and parking. - 2.
+The applicant shall provide proof that electricity, water, sewer, and fire protection, if available, are provided, either with onsite facilities or from a public provider, and are sufficient for the proposed development. - (b) Access Apartments, condominiums and townhomes shall have direct access to a paved County, City, State or Federal highway or roadway.
 The applicant shall adhere to Section 5.5.3 in regards to existing roadways.